Designing and Scaling Research-Informed Academic Systems

 Research Translation & Field-Level Impact

-Rebecca’s leadership is grounded in research and systems improvement science.
-She advances a model in which assessment, professional learning, and governance operate as integrated systems.
+Grounded in systems improvement science, Rebecca advances a model in which assessment, professional learning, and governance operate as integrated systems.

 Her impact includes:

-• Partnering with research teams to design and interpret validity studies informing instructional practice and policy
+• Partnering with research teams to design and interpret validity studies informing policy and instructional practice

 • Developing research-informed curriculum frameworks adopted internationally